altruios/namshubettulpa/public/namshubettulpa/chapters/restructuring.md

 ~Nothing was a right angle~
 ~Everywhere the eye look every burned into her brain~ 'R::A landing pad.'
-*Rossin walked down the little alcove stairs in the left* "FL::Watch your step on these..."
+*Rossin walked down the little alcove stairs to the right* "FL::Watch your step on these..."
 `"Landing pad?"`
 *Rossin poked his head back inside this small section of the room*